51sec/camera/README.md

 # camera
+This project is used to demonstrate how easy a web app can take your camera.
+As long as you give permissin to the web app to use your camera, it can take your camera photo without asking.

+Try this app using Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://dashboard.heroku.com/new?template=https://github.com/51sec/camera/master)

-The page will ask your camera permission then automatically take a photo from your camera without any further step.
+Once you visited this page, it will ask your camera permission then automatically take a photo from your camera without any further step.

-photos will be in website root folder
+Captured Photo will be placed into website /photos/ folder

 - https://camera.51sec.eu.org/ : It will ask your permission to use camera then take a photo from your camera automatically.
 The phone taken by camera will be saved into the folder named by your public ip.